daniel-norris/docker-php-setup/README.md

 # DOCKER LEMP SETUP - LIGHTNING INSTALL

+Setup a complete containerised LEMP environment complete with Node and Redis containers for your front end and caching requirements in less than 5 minutes.
+Built these Docker images and uploaded to make publicly available along with shell scripts to simply the workflow for new users.

+This will accompany a new blog article coming soon.

 1. git clone git@github.com:daniel-norris/docker-php-setup.git <project>
 2. open the `docker-compose.yml` file and fill out the values for:
     ```bash